Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Lee is a coach and an endurance runner.
 She eats much healthier meals than I do.
-One of the things she tells her clients that want to lose weight is that meal prep is the cornerstone of a good diet.
+She tells her clients who want to lose weight that meal prep is the cornerstone of a good diet.

 Telling her clients about meal prep is one things, but sometimes they fall off the wagon.
 If someone doesn’t meet their weight loss objectives on weigh-in days, Lee’s first question is about their meal prep.

-Invariably, those who failed are those who didn't prepare their meals in advance.
+Invariably, those who failed didn’t prepare their meals in advance.

-That's why she decided to create some photos to use in blog posts to drip out over time.
-It's one thing to give people a recipe, but it's much more effective to show them how it's done.
-That's when she decided to use her photography as a visual storytelling aid to help her clients.
+That’s why she created some photos to use in blog posts to drip out over time.
+It’s one thing to give people a recipe, but it’s much more effective to show them how it’s done.
+She used her photography as a visual storytelling aid to help her clients.

 How We Created the Set for Her Food Photography

-We're going to describe the setup we used here, but you can make substitutions.
-Keep in mind that some of the links listed here may be affiliate links.
-That means there's no extra cost to you, but I may receive a commission if you buy based upon my recommendation.
+We’ll describe our setup here, but you can make substitutions.
+Remember that some of the links listed here may be affiliate links.
+That means there’s no extra cost to you, but I may receive a commission if you buy based upon my recommendation.

-Our kitchen and dining room tend to occupy one half each of the same room.
-The kitchen counter wraps around in the center, which seemed like a good place to build her set.
-The downside of that location is that it doesn't have an interesting background and it's away from window light.
+Our kitchen and dining room tend to occupy one-half of the same room.
+The kitchen counter wraps around in the center, which seemed like an excellent place to build her set.
+The downside of that location is that it doesn’t have an interesting background and is away from window light.

 Here’s what we used to compensate for those issues.

 Lee needed a combination of angles of her food.
-Some would be a bird's eye view straight down, and some would require a backdrop.
-For the backdrop, we used a Lastolite 5×7′ Vintage Collapsible Reversible Background, Tobacco/Olive.
+Some would be a bird’s eye view straight down, and some would require a backdrop.
+We used a Manfrotto 5×7′ Vintage Collapsible Reversible Background, Tobacco/Olive for the backdrop.
 This thing looks like a painted canvas on each side, so you get two backgrounds for the price of one.

-We have a few of these from Lastolite, and some from other vendors.
-The Lastolite products cost a bit more, but there's a very key difference.
-They don't have any wrinkles.
-When I used some of the other collapsible backgrounds from different vendors, they're riddled with wrinkles.
+We have a few of these from Manfrotto and some from other vendors.
+The Manfrotto products cost a bit more, but there’s a fundamental difference.
+They don’t have any wrinkles.
+When I used some of the other collapsible backgrounds from different vendors, they were riddled with wrinkles.
 I wasted an entire portrait session with one of these things because it had hundreds of wrinkles.
 Never again.
-I'm only buying Lastolite collapsible backgrounds in the future.
+I’m only buying Manfrotto collapsible backgrounds in the future.

-We get a nice, neutral background that subtly supports the story of the food prep and final meal images.
+We get an excellent, neutral background that subtly supports the story of the food prep and final meal images.